consilience/laravel-extended-logging/README.md

 # Laravel and Lumen Extended Logging

-The purpose of this package is to provide some ready-made logging extensions to make it easier to deply Laravel and Lumen into multiple containers.
+Provide some ready-made logging extensions to make it easier to deply Laravel and Lumen into multiple containers.

 The main features are: